 - Your name, phone number, and email address

 - Whether you would like to reserve the WCC Back Patio Space

 - Event date and beginning & ending time (plus set-up time and clean-up time, if necessary)

 - Event description (including expected number of attendees)

-Our staff will process reservation requests on a first-come, first-served basis.
+Our staff will process reservation requests from those who complete the WCC Space Usage Training, on a first-come, first-served basis, with priority given to WCC and WVSO events.
 Please note that your reservation is not confirmed until you receive an email from firstname.lastname@example.org.
 You may also email us with questions.